 - Aham Brahmasmi– I am Brahman.

-- Sarvam Khaluidam Brahman Tajjalān Iti Shānta Upāsita — All this (collectively) is Brahman, indeed: what evolves from That, what dissolves in That, what breathes or functions in That, should be closely and calmly studied.
+- Sarvam Khaluidam Brahman Tajjalān Iti Shānta Upāsita — This is all (collectively) Brahman.
+Certainly, what evolves from it, what dissolves in it, what breathes, or what works, needs to be studied carefully and calmly.

 Shloka from Brihadaranyaka Upanishad